Steerable Principal Components for Space-Frequency Localized Images: Summary and discussion

 \section{Summary and discussion}

 In this paper, we utilized PSWFs-based computational tools to construct fast and accurate algorithms for obtaining steerable principal components of large image datasets.
-The accuracy of the algorithms are guaranteed under the assumptions of localization of the images in space and frequency, which are natural assumptions for many datasets, particularly in the field of tomography.
+The accuracy of our algorithms are guaranteed under the assumptions of localization of the images in space and frequency, which are natural assumptions for many datasets, particularly in the field of tomography.
 For $M$ images, each sampled on a Cartesian grid of size $(2L+1)\times (2L+1)$, the computational complexity for obtaining the steerable principal components is $O(M L^3)$ operations, and their accuracy is of the order of the localization of the images in space and frequency, i.e. the norm of the images outside the unit disk in space, and the norm of their Fourier transform outside a disk of radius $c$, where $c$ is the chosen bandlimit.
-We have compared our method with the FFBsPCA algorithm~\cite{zhao2014fast}, which is considered state-of-the-art for performing steerable-PCA on cryo-EM projection images, and have shown analytically and empirically that our method is both faster and more accurate (for sufficiently small values of $T$), where's in contrast, the FFBsPCA algorithm provides no analytic guarantees on it's accuracy.
+We have compared our method with the FFBsPCA algorithm~\cite{zhao2014fast}, which is considered state-of-the-art for performing steerable-PCA on single-particle cryo-EM projection images, and have shown that our method is both faster and more accurate (for sufficiently small values of $T$).
+In addition, our method enjoys rigorous error bounds throughout its various steps, whereas in contrast, the FFBsPCA algorithm provides no analytic guarantees on its accuracy.
 We mention that classical operations of windowing and filtering can be subsumed in our procedure to ensure that the images fulfil the requirements of space-frequency localization.